-Becoming a director of supply chain operations can be a promising career for individuals who are interested in planning, logistics, manufacturing and distribution, in a wide range of industries.
+Becoming a director of supply chain operations can be a rewarding career for individuals who are interested in planning, logistics, manufacturing and distribution across a wide range of industries.

 What is Supply Chain Operations?

 Supply chain operations consist of all the steps required to bring a product to market.
 The director of supply chain operations is often required to manage wide-ranging aspects of the manufacturing process, such as procurement, delivery and warehousing of materials, inventory control and distribution of finished goods.
 These professionals also forecast demand, analyze inventory and troubleshoot issues that can affect supplies.
 The director of supply chain operations applies practices to respond to business challenges and advance organizational goals.

 Everything we wear, eat and use each day comes through a vast, interconnected web, or supply chain.
 Directors of supply chain operations ensure it functions efficiently and is cost-effective.
 The global nature of today’s business environment, along with the increasing use of lean manufacturing principles, means this field is growing in complexity and level of responsibility.

 The director of supply chain operations often provides strategic direction and daily tactical support for an organization’s supply chain functions.
 Typical job duties include creating supply plans, monitoring sales forecasts to identify any effect on the supply chain, implementing waste reducing strategies and developing supply chain management procedures.
 These professionals may also be required to develop vendor relationships, negotiate with suppliers to minimize raw material and transportation costs, and develop processes to track performance.

 Where Can I Find Jobs in Supply Chain Operations?

 Jobs in supply chain operations exist in nearly every industry across the globe – including Fortune 500 companies.
 The qualifications required to break into this field often transfer across industries.
 Here are several sectors that employ directors of supply chain operations: